Legal Framework for Electronic Archiving

 Are electronic scanned copies of paper originals legally valid?

-Under Australian law, electronically scanned copies of paper originals are generally considered valid in the employment context, though they may carry less weight in some State employment related legal proceedings (e.g. workers’ compensation or health and safety).
+Under Australian law, electronically scanned copies of paper originals are generally considered valid in the employment context, though their validity may be challenged in employment-related legal proceedings (e.g. workers’ compensation or health and safety).
+Most legal claims that are employment related will proceed before Federal Courts and Tribunals where electronic records are admissible.
 Most legal claims that are employment related will proceed before Federal Courts and Tribunals where electronic records are admissible.

 The Fair Work Act 2009 (Cth) permits the electronic retention of employee records and pay slips.
 Employee records must be retained: